seed-run/homepage/_drafts/how-to-build-a-cicd-pipeline-for-serverless-apps-with-circleci.md

 ```
 {% endraw %}

-- This does a couple of things:
+This does a couple of things:
-  - git pushes to the **master** branch will be deployed to the **prod** stage, instead of the default branch name.
+  - A Git push to the **master** branch will be deployed to the **prod** stage, instead of the stage with the branch name.
+It'll also use the **Production** context.
-  - git pushes to the **master** branch will use the **Production** context, hence gets deployed to your production AWS accouont.
+  - A Git push to all the other branches will be deployed to the stage with their branch name using the **Development** context.

-  - git pushes to all the other branches will be deployed to the stage of their branch name with the **Development** context
+Commit and push this change.
+This will trigger Circle to build the **master** branch again.
+This time deploying to your production account.

-- Commit and push the change.
-This will trigger CircleCI to build the **master** branch again.
-This time deployed to your production account.
+Next, let's look at implementing the PR aspect of our Git workflow.

-### How to deploy in pull request workflow
+### 3. How to deploy in pull request workflow

-One advantage of serverless architecture is how easy and cost free to deploy many different versions (ie. stages) of your app.
-A great usecase for this is to deploy a version of your app for each pull request to preview how the merged version would work, similar to the Review Apps on Heroku.
+A big advantage of using Serverless is how easy and cost effective it is to deploy many different versions (ie. stages) of your app.
+A great use case for this is to deploy a version of your app for each pull request to preview how the merged version would work, similar to the idea of Review Apps on Heroku.

-Unfortunately CircleCI does not support pull request.
-It can be achieved manually with some bash scripting.
+Unfortunately, Circle does not support pull requests natively.
+It can be achieved with a little bit of bash scripting.
+Let's look at how to set that up.

-- Again, go to your GitHub repo and open **.circleci/config.yml** that we created above.
-Remove what we wrote previously and paste the following block:
+Go to your GitHub repo and open the `.circleci/config.yml` that we had created above.
+Replace it with the following:

 {% raw %}
 ``` yaml